Rudolf Steiner: Spiritual science

 Steiner termed his work from this period onwards Anthroposophy.
 He emphasized that the spiritual path he articulated builds upon and supports individual freedom and independent judgment; for the results of spiritual research to be appropriately presented in a modern context they must be in a form accessible to logical understanding, so that those who do not have access to the spiritual experiences underlying anthroposophical research can make independent evaluations of the latter's results.
 Spiritual training is to support what Steiner considered the overall purpose of human evolution, the development of the mutually interdependent qualities of love and freedom.

 The epistemology offered by anthroposophy represents a regression to pre-scientific modes of thought.
 Ullrich stated that Steiner's epistemology is "rationalized mysticism".
 Others stated that anthroposophy is "an arcane pseudoscience based on medieval mysticism".
 Another author stated that it is "Rudolf Steiner's innovative doctrine that combined fashionable mysticism with no less fashionable pseudoscience."
 A French author wrote that Anthroposophy "is a clever mix of pseudoscience, esotericism and mysticism".
+Steiner claimed he did astral projection, that he was a clairvoyant and he was speaking with the dead.

 Steiner and Christianity

 Steiner appreciated the ritual of the mass he experienced while serving as an altar boy from school age until he was ten years old, and this experience remained memorable for him as a genuinely spiritual one, contrasting with his irreligious family life.
 As a young adult, Steiner had no formal connection to organized religion.
 In 1899, he experienced what he described as a life-transforming inner encounter with the being of Christ.
 Steiner was then 38, and the experience of meeting Christ occurred after a tremendous inner struggle.
 To use Steiner's own words, the "experience culminated in my standing in the spiritual presence of the Mystery of Golgotha in a most profound and solemn festival of knowledge."
 His relationship to Christianity thereafter remained entirely founded upon personal experience, and thus both non-denominational and strikingly different from conventional religious forms.

 Steiner's Anthroposophy influenced the Russian theologians Pavel Florensky and Sergei Bulgakov.
+Carl Raschke called Steiner "the occult theologian, par excellence", and stated that Steiner was a pantheist.
+An evangelical author agrees that Steiner was close to pantheism.